Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Brad Alan Zelnick - Credit Suisse Securities (USA) LLC

 That's helpful color.
 And for Nick, just a follow-up on Joel's question, if we think about the shift to more cloud and virtual adoption for ProxySG and then we relate back to the Analyst Day expectation that you threw out for $1 billion refresh opportunity, now as the take rate, as we shift to more cloud and virtual, how should we be thinking about that?
-Or perhaps if you can't size it that way, just remind us when you think about the trade-off and the impact to what can be recognized in the revenue to what gets deferred, how do we think that opportunity through?
+Or perhaps if you can't size it that way, just remind us when you think about the trade-off and the impact to what can be recognized in revenue to what gets deferred, how do we think that opportunity through?

 Nicholas R. Noviello - Symantec Corp.